 Still, Hyper Training is restricted to Level 100 Pokemon and it doesn’t cover every niche.
 Fortunately, there exists a way to acquire Pokemon with naturally high IVs–and that’s via Pokemon breeding.

 Unfortunately, the only way to accurately evaluate IVs to the number is by using an online IV calculator.
-Be sure to select one that’s compatible with Sun, Moon, Ultra Sun or Ultra Moon as some Pokemon species have different base stats in earlier games.
+Be sure to select one that’s compatible with Sun and Moon, as some Pokemon species have different base stats in earlier games.

 Because the effect of IVs is greater at higher Levels, you will get more accurate readings the higher Level your Pokemon are.
 Meanwhile Pokemon at low Levels can have a huge spread of possible IVs, making it a chore to narrow down the exact values.
 Don’t even bother using a calculator on a Lv.
 1 Pokemon!